25-06-2024

 Traffic management is necessary for the safety of both road workers and those using the roads.

-Of course, there are times when traffic management teams are called out in emergencies, such as burst water mains on a road or when the police require their help after an accident.
-Traffic management teams can be on the scene to provide support diverting traffic away from the area while the authorities and specialist teams get to work on making repairs without the dangers of fast-moving, free-flowing traffic all around them.
+There are times when traffic management teams are called out in emergencies, such as burst water mains on a road or when the police require their help after an accident.
+Traffic management teams can be on the scene to provide support, diverting traffic away from the area while the authorities and specialist teams get to work on making repairs without the dangers of fast-moving, free-flowing traffic all around them.

 Proper traffic management decreases further risks to road users and ensures repairs and attention can be carried out as quickly as possible.